 A similar-sounding term, Gravity Wave is entirely different: a wave on a boundary surface of a fluid using gravity (buoyancy) as its restoring force.
 An ocean wave is an example.

-Clear detection of well-explained gravitational waves must detect a signal beyond than the expected background of extremely slight waves from ongoing phenomena.
+Clear detection of well-explained gravitational waves (Gravitational Wave Detections) must detect a signal beyond than the expected background of extremely slight waves from ongoing phenomena.
 For example, the expected waves of the final fall of Black Hole binaries as they merge, would have to show above the plethora of lesser waves from black hole binaries not yet so close together or more distant.

 Among the efforts to detect gravitational waves are space missions LISA, and New Gravitational Wave Observatory, Earth Michelson Interferometers such as LIGO (which has spotted the waves of black hole mergers) and European Gravitational Observatory, and Earth Pulsar-timing analysis efforts, including NANOGrav, Parkes Pulsar Timing Array, International Pulsar Timing Array, and European Pulsar Timing Array.
 Detecting GWs in pulsar timing histories requires considerable data storage and processing.
 Software for analysis includes:

-The signal from a gravitational wave detector of a compact object merger would be increasing Frequency, and is referred to as a Chirp.
+The signal from a gravitational wave detector of a compact object merger is increasing Frequency, and is referred to as a Chirp.
 Gravitational waves from Supermassive Black Hole mergers (within Galaxy Mergers) would have frequencies in the range of 10-9Hz (about a cycle per year) to 10-6Hz (about a cycle per day) and are a target of Pulsar Timing Arrays.

 The formation of GWs requires a type of assymmetry in the motion of masses: for example, a perfectly symmetric Supernova (matter ejected uniformly in all directions) will not trigger waves.
 An orbit does, which is why the observation of a decaying orbit (involving objects massive enough to detect such a decay) was taken as evidence of GWs.
 The Quadrupole Moment of Mass produces the waves, called Gravitational Quadrupole Radiation.
 Albert Einstein, in his development of general Relativity, derived the Quadrupole Formula which describes the waves produced by a reconfiguration of mass.